Univision: English subtitles

-On January 30, 2012, Univision became the second Spanish language network in the United States to provide English closed captions transmitted over the CC3 caption channel, and the third network overall to provide CC3 captions in any form.
+On January 30, 2012, Univision became the second Spanish language network in the United States to provide English closed captions transmitted over the CC3 caption channel, and the third broadcast network overall to provide bilingual closed captions in any format.
 The captions are intended to attract Hispanic viewers and others who are not fluent in Spanish, and primarily appear during the network's evening telenovela block each Monday through Friday from 7:00 to 11:00 p.m.
 Eastern and Pacific Time.
 Some weekend evening programs (such as Nuestra Belleza Latina) also utilize English captions, in addition to the native Spanish-language captions on the CC1 caption stream.

-Prior to Univision gaining these captions, competing network Telemundo has carried English subtitles during its entire weeknight prime time schedule from September 8, 2003 to October 14, 2008, and again since March 30, 2009.
-And in an inverse manner, upon the launch of the now-defunct Qubo Channel on January 8, 2007, most of its programming included CC3 Spanish subtitles in addition to its native CC1 English subtitles.
+Prior to Univision adopting its English closed captioning, competing network Telemundo has carried English subtitles during its entire weeknight prime time schedule from September 8, 2003 to October 14, 2008, and again since March 30, 2009.
+Conversely, when the now-defunct Qubo Channel launched on January 8, 2007, most of its programming featured Spanish subtitles on the CC3 track in addition to the primary CC1 English captions.

-Unlike the respective CC3 captions transmitted by both Telemundo and Qubo Channel, Univision does not include these captions during most repeat broadcasts of telenovelas airing outside of the network's prime time schedule following the program's original run on the network.
+Unlike the respective CC3 captions transmitted by Telemundo and Qubo Channel, Univision does not include these captions during most repeat broadcasts of telenovelas airing outside of the network's prime time schedule following the program's original run on the network.